Black serif text that reads "Answers-FAQ."

 If a student earns a midterm grade of U or below C-, then they are expected to report to their instructors’ office hours for learning enrichment.
 Come prepared and bring specific questions about course topics for discussion.

-Stuck on a question?
-Have a challenge?
 Explore and enroll in a University Learning Enrichment Program.

 However, the Neuroscience minor can be combined with any of the BSCI specializations (except PHNB: Physiology & Neurobiology).